JoshDavid/EasyGUI/README.md

 R← {p} DisplayProgressBar start max

 - P is the namespace result of the ‘specifyParams’ function.
 P is optional.
-- R is namespace containing a ‘setProgress’ function which takes a single integer value which will update the progress bar.
+- R is namespace containing the following functions:
+  - ‘setProgress’ function which takes a single integer value which will update the progress bar.
+  - 'close' function which takes a dummy argument to close the form.
 - Start is the starting value of the progress bar.
 - Max is the maximum value of the progress bar.